|

 random effects, and identification in structural or causal models.

-Secondary sex ratios and male lifespan: Damaged or culled cohorts
+Secondary sex ratios and male lifespan: Damaged

-Ralph Catalano and Tim Bruckner, School of Public Health, University of
+Ralph Catalano and Tim Bruckner, School of Public Health, University of California.

-cohort explanation) or from shifts in the whole distribution of survivability such
+cohort explanation, or from shifts in the whole distribution of survivability such

 that more males fall below a relatively constant criterion of maternal tolerance for low